tudo-r/BatchExperiments/README.md

 * Collect parameters and results into a clearly represented data frame with one simple function call
 * Extend your study later with further problems, algorithms, parameters or replications
 * Clear separation between all stages: your methods under consideration, experiment defintions and execution layer.
-* Readable and succint code for your experiments
+* Readable and succinct code for your experiments
 * Internally handled seeds guarantee reproducibility